Quick Answer

 - Labor warranty on repairs

-Pros: Predictable costs, priority scheduling, warranty compliance Cons: May pay for services not needed, locked into provider
+Pros: Predictable costs, priority scheduling, warranty compliance, peace of mind Cons: May pay for services not needed, locked into provider, higher total cost over time

 Pay-as-you-go Maintenance